hitoshura25/gemini-workflow-bridge-mcp/README.md

 {
   "response": "Gemini's response",
   "context_used": true,
-  "token_count": 150000,
+  "token_count": 150000
-  "context_id": "ctx_abc123"
 }
 ```

-*Note: `context_id` is included when context is used and can be reused for subsequent calls.*
+*Note: Context is automatically cached for reuse in subsequent tool calls within the session.*

 ## Architecture